lewinschmitt/inclusivEU/index.md

   - image_path: /assets/img/sharon-mccutcheon-QGQz-IBBl5w-unsplash.jpg
     alt: "placeholder image 2"
     title: "Affirmative action needed"
-    excerpt: 'We propose actionable and effective measures to boost the share of underrepresented groups in the workforce.
-This will ultimately lead to a positive feedback loop.'
+    excerpt: "We propose actionable and effective measures to boost the share of underrepresented groups in the workforce.
+This will ultimately lead to a positive feedback loop."
     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--primary"